gear-foundation/academy/docs/02-basic/06-homework/assignment.md

     }
     ```

-And finally we are to define metadata to be used by [IDEA](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network) portal.
+Finally, the metadata to be used by the [IDEA](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network) portal.

 ```rust title="io/src/lib.rs"
 impl Metadata for PebblesMetadata {